shoma-mano/maests/README.md

 });
 ```

-You can try maests by this sample flow with simulator in [playground](playground)
+You can try maests by this sample flow with simulator.

 ```shell
 # clone this repo